christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 In Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon).

-In Egypt, Ptolemy I Soter, who was a Scythian-Iranian continuation of this Sarmatian line, used religion to subjugate the vast and disparate peoples he ruled.
+In Egypt, Ptolemy I Soter, who was a Scythian continuation of this Sarmatian line, used religion to subjugate the vast and disparate peoples he ruled.
 The Alexandrian School in Egypt was his religion making factory.
 He was in the process of creating a universal religion and this was being achieved by gradual syncretism using local identities and blending local deities into syncretic universal savior archetypes (Interpretatio Graecae) as a transitional phase toward a universal monotheism.
 The Ptolemaic elites were conditioning the disparate populations they ruled into accepting the Serapis cult (sarp- is a Proto-Indo-European root meaning "serpent" as seen in Sanskrit sarpa, "snake".
 "Sar-Ap" translates to "Serpent-Lord" in Scythian.
 Sarapis might not have just been a syncretic god but a deliberate rebranding of the Sarmatian dragon cult for Egyptian and Greek audiences).
 This eventually evolved into Christianity (the Christogram symbolizing Jesus Christ (IHS) = "Isis-Horus-Serapis"). (*One other option is that these religions were targeted towards different castes: Mithraism was for military elites (required blood oaths.
 Mithraic initiates/caste system/hierarchical).
 Serapism was for civilians (promised afterlife salvation).
 Christianity was for slaves ("turn the other cheek")).

 Julius Caesar was Ptolemy XI Alexander II, Cleopatra's uncle, and he also took on the regional aliases of Asander, king of Bosphorus, and Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), among numerous other aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka Polemon (Polemos -> Ptolemy) I of Pontus aka King Herod (Egyptian: Heru (Horus) + Ud (divine) -> Herud -> "Herod") aka Tiberius Claudius Nero aka Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh), or he was Ptolemy XII Auletes himself (Cleopatra’s full name, Cleopatra VII Philopator, derives from the Ancient Greek 'Φιλοπάτωρ' meaning "the one who loves her father", or simply "father-loving").
 She was also married to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.